shorepine/alles/main/amy/README.md

 ```
 a = amplitude, float 0-1+. use after a note on is triggered with velocity to adjust amplitude without re-triggering the note
-A = breakpoint0, string, in commas, like 100,0.5,150,0.25,200,0 -- alternating time(ms) and ratio. last pair triggers on note off
+A = breakpoint0, string, in commas, like 100,0.5,150,0.25,200,0 -- envelope generator with alternating time(ms) and ratio. last pair triggers on note off
-B = breakpoint1, see breakpoint0
+B = breakpoint1, set the second breakpoint generator. see breakpoint0
-b = feedback, float 0-1 for karplus-strong. default 0.996
+b = feedback, float 0-1. use for the ALGO synthesis type or for karplus-strong
 d = duty cycle, float 0.001-0.999. duty cycle for pulse wave, default 0.5
 D = debug, uint, 2-4.
 2 shows queue sample, 3 shows oscillator data, 4 shows modified oscillator. will interrupt audio!
 f = frequency, float 0-44100 (and above). default 0.
 Sampling rate of synth is 44,100Hz but higher numbers can be used for PCM waveforms
 F = center frequency of biquad filter. default 0.
 g = modulation target mask.
 Which parameter modulation/LFO controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance.
 Can handle any combo, add them together
 G = filter type.
 0 = none (default.)
 1 = low pass, 2 = band pass, 3 = hi pass.
+I = frequency ratio. used for ALGO types, where the base note frequency controls the modulators
 L = modulation source oscillator.
 0-63.
 Which oscillator is used as an modulation/LFO source for this oscillator.
 Source oscillator will be silent.
 l = velocity (amplitude), float 0-1+, >0 to trigger note on, 0 to trigger note off.
 n = midinote, uint, 0-127 (this will also set f). default 0
-o = algorithm, choose which algorithm for the algorithm oscillator, uint, 0-16
+o = algorithm, choose which algorithm for the algorithm oscillator, uint, 0-31. mirrors DX7 algorith,s
-O = algorithn source oscillators, choose which oscillators make up the algorithm oscillator, like "0,1,2,3" for algorithm 0
+O = algorithn source oscillators, choose which oscillators make up the algorithm oscillator, like "0,1,2,3,4,5" for algorithm 0
 p = patch, uint, 0-999, choose a preloaded PCM sample or DX7 patch number for FM waveforms.
 See patches.h, pcm.h. default 0
 P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0
 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.